RoundedInfinity/material_snackbar/README.md

 );
 ```

-Use the `actionBuilder` to add an action button that can dismiss the snackbar.
+Use  `actionBuilder` to add an action button that can dismiss the snackbar.

 ```dart
 MaterialSnackBarMessenger.of(context).showSnackBar(